HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Will Builder work on 64 bit computers?

-Yes, Builder will runs on both 64-bit and 32-bit versions of Windows.
-A version specifically for 64-bit Windows is available.
+The latest versions of Builder are only available for 64-bit versions of Windows.
 This enables the processing of larger price files and larger populations of strategies.
+Older versions can still be downloaded for 32-bit Windows.

 Does Builder take advantage of multi-core processors?